storyfeet/bob_cards_elm/rules.md

     The reason to perform the Job on a Danger Card, is to get rid of it.
 Danger Cards may not be discarded like Item Cards, and so you have to use the last action of their Jobs to either Discard them or Scrap them.

-    *(Note : Scrapping is much better as Discarding them means they will come into your hand again, Scrapping them means they are gone for good.)*
+    *(Note : Scrapping is much better than Discarding because the cards won't come back again)*

 * On Player Cards